• Skip to primary navigation

 How to make Raspberry Thumbprint Cookies

-3. Using a small dough scoop or a teaspoon to scoop the dough form balls that are about 1 ½ inches round.
+• Step 2: Using a small dough scoop or a teaspoon to scoop the dough and drop the balls onto the parchment lined baking sheets leaving about 2 inches between each cookie until the tray is full.
+The dough balls should be about 1 ½ inches round.

-4. Place the cookie dough balls on the parchment paper lined baking sheet about 2 inches apart until the tray is full.
-Using the round ¼ teaspoon measuring spoon press an indention in the center of each cookie.
-Once all of the cookies on the tray have an indention scoop ¼ teaspoon of the raspberry jam and fill the indention of each cookie.
+• Step 4: Once the centers of all of the cookies on the tray have an indention scoop ¼ teaspoon of the raspberry jam and fill each indention of each cookie.

-5. Place the baking sheet in the refrigerator and chill for 10 to 15 minutes before baking to help prevent the cookies from spreading too much during baking.
+• Step 5: Place the baking sheet in the refrigerator and chill the dough for 10 to 15 minutes before baking.
+This will prevent the cookies from spreading too much during baking.

 More easy Christmas Cookie Recipes